rowbottomn/P5js_starting_activities/day2_animation.md

 #### Variables
 *A variable is a value stored in a seperate location than where it's used.
 It is made to be used in multiple spots at once, making code easier to read and write.
 Changing the variable changes the value in every spot it's used, instead of changing multiple spots one by one.
+Example: 5 people share a bucket with numbers in it.
+Everybody can see what numbers are in the bucket.
+If one person takes a number, changes it, and puts it back in the bucket, the number in the bucket changes for all 5 people.